outdreamer/build-a-cure/docs/tasks/examples.md

         - organization: allocating gap requirements (uncertainties) to the gap in functionality (example: keep the gap so you can apply methods as a test to resolve the gap)

 # apply structures to solve a problem (complete a task, fulfill an intent/requirement, apply a solution metric test)

+## structures applied to these core structures to generate conceptual structures in neural networks

+      - variables of the network include structures emerging from or embedded in algorithms/structures

+      - core structures
+        - change types
+          - difference type
+        - agency types
+        - cause types (influence/power of structures)
+        - structures
+          - sequence (embedded concept of 'time' in structural interface)
+          - list (unique index)

+      - alternative cause: change applied to causal structures at training & prediction time
+      - organization: difference type index
+      - agency/govt: decisions about change types to apply

+        - structures applied to agency objects like decisions (such as subsets/alternates) & other conceptual structures (like time)

+          - sub-decisions
+            - structures of neural networks with delayed sub-decisions
+              - conditionally activated cell structures with enough info to make a sub-decision
+            - structures applied to decisions can generate networks with other decision structures than 'consensus voting'
+              - govt structures/algorithms
+                - organization structures are a structural version of govt (agent-based) decision-making
+              - finding the level of 'agency' to apply to a network is possible with problem complexity identification
+                - apply agency: delegating decisions to subsets/groups/layers of cells to delay change decisions to another point in time

+          - alternative decisions to make in interface query
+            - decisions are a 'selection/identification/filtering' problem about a possible change type (like direction) to consider/implement
+            - structures of neural networks exploring alternative variable structures & alternate decisions rather than the stated problem decision or default variable structure (identify direct causation, filter out non-directly causative variables)
+              - alternative decisions
+                - finding root cause
+                - solving a proxy problem

+          - decision (change-filtering problem-solving) times

+            - standard time points: training time, data gathering/processing/standardization time, decision/prediction time, re-training/update time, parameter selection/update time
+              - sub time points: activation time, pooling time, aggregation time, filtering time

+            - optional points where decisions can be injected
+              - decisions:
+                - network-level decisions: continue learning, select prediction answer
+                - structural decisions: change direction, identify threshold, ignore info
+                - meta decisions: delegate/delay decisions, consider alternative decisions
+              - time where decision is clear/final/starts to emerge
+              - time where direction change decision is made
+              - time where more info/time is identified as necessary
+              - time where decision is identified as not answerable
+              - time where alternatives are identified, assigned probability, filtered out
+              - time where possible routes to an answer are identified (what structure of variable values like 'ranges' can produce a clear answer)
+              - time where possible decisions remaining are identified (and conditional remaining decisions if a change is applied)
+              - time to check for a structure in the difference type index

+## applying structure to structure to generate a particular structure/format (structure standardization)
+    - example of converting structures into vectors
+      - many vector structures can represent interface structures
+      - example of selecting a vector structure to represent an interface structure on a particular interface, applying structure to indicate metadata about structures
+        - example: causal loop
+          - standard network structure translation: vectors to indicate direction of cause
+          - relevant network structure translation: vectors of influence degree away from hub cause & other cause structures

 ## example of applying structure to identify rules that violate a metric